Updated: 2025/Nov/16

 except the internal state of wcrtomb(3) will not be affected.

-reaching a nul wide character) or the first byte of the character just
+reaching a NUL wide character) or points to the first byte of the

 ps to an initial state after the conversion is taken place.

-The behaviour of wcsrtombs() is affected by the LC_CTYPE category of the
+The behavior of wcsrtombs() is affected by the LC_CTYPE category of the

 current locale.